orefalo/docker-kafka-ssl/README.md

     openssl s_client -debug -connect localhost:9093 -tls1

-NOTE: This currently fails to verify the handshake.

-In the output of this command you should see server's certificate:
+In the output of this command you should see server's certificate, such as:

 ```
 -----BEGIN CERTIFICATE-----